fletchgraham/nodevember/README.md

 # Nodevember 2019

 This repository contains my solutions to the prompts for Nodevember, a yearly event focused on exploring procedural node-based workflows.
-I'll also add related explorations in the extras folder.
-Continue reading for some tutorial-esque notes on my work. @ or dm me on twitter if you have questions!
+I'll also add related explorations in the extras folder. @ or dm me on twitter if you have questions!

+**Scroll down to day 03 to see a breakdown of my lightning shader.**

 Thus far, all of my work on this project is made with [Blender](https://www.blender.org/).